rkanwar1/Python_Spring_2018/README.md

 ## CU Research Computing (Spring 2018)
 Slides and code samples for the Python Workshop

+### Date & Time:
+Wednesdays 11:00 am - 12:30 pm
+*Note:  The April 4th class will run from 10:30 am to 12:00 pm due to room availability*

 ### Location:
 Adminstrative Research Center (ARC / ARCE ), Room 620